 - 1. Remove the two screws and move the lamp assembly away from the vehicle to expose the bulb sockets. - 2.
-Remove the bulb socket by rotating counterclockwise and
+Remove the bulb socket by rotating counterclockwise and pulling it out of the lamp assembly.

 Install the new bulbs in reverse order.